 In sum, the geographical database includes the state-of-art knowledge of past and present day distribution of the Uralic languages and their dialects.
-New language maps are divided into three categories: individual language maps, maps for the main branches of Uralic, and an overall map of the whole language family.
+New language maps are divided into three categories: 1) individual language maps, 2) maps for the main branches of Uralic, and 3) overall maps of the whole language family.
 You can also find the datasets and maps via interactive spatial data platform Uralic Historical Atlas (URHIA).

 The geographical database project has received financial support from Kone Foundation, The Arctic University of Norway and the Finno-Ugrian Society.

 At the same time, the UraHoli team collected historical spatial information of the other fields and created maps of, for example, past physical environment and archaeological cultures.
 UraHoli is a multidisciplinary team working on a review of linguistic, cultural and genetic history in Northwestern Eurasia.
-These datasets will also be published in the forthcoming map service.
+These datasets will also be published in URHIA.

 See also our page on the Uralic language family for more information and a list of sources.